Alright. This is going to be a fun one!

 - 1st Generation: This generation was composed of dedicated consoles, where each machine could play only one or two games pre-built to the console hardware.
 The first home console was the Magnavox Odyssey, followed by Pong and a wave of Pong-clones.

 There we go!
 A super short review from the current 9th generation back to the genesis of home consoles in 1972.
 If you had any contact with video games in your life, chances are you recognize some of the names I just mentioned.

 Now, to really understand how evolution worked in terms of technology, we need to go the other way around.
-Let's start from the first generation and climb our way up until modern times.
-But for that, let's put our programmer's hat on and pay close attention to the hardware and software limitations of each generation.
+Let's start from the first generation and climb our way up until the PS2 & the first Xbox.
+But for that, let's put our programmer's hat on and pay close attention to the hardware and software limitations of each era.
 Understanding the limitations will help us better understand the technologies that were created to solve them.